ROWAN-W/Starling-Watcher/README.md

 ### Deployment Sidenote: (1/31 update)
 * yml: some are auto-generated and some ***we should let users select/fill it with nice UI***
 * type-labeling => for massive deployment
 * Users may have multiple projects.
-When he is going to start project B, he doesn't want to interrupted by the stuff in project A. He is thinking a button to "reset to default".
-Not everything messed up together
+The system should be able to  deploy these project without conflicts between them

 ### Prospect: (1/31 update)
-* Currently indoor flight arena (in BRL).
-Future will be outdoor (in Bristol Uni farm)
+* will be implemented in indoor flight arena (in BRL) and outdoor (in Bristol Uni farm)
 * StarlingUAS can be used on different devices as long as it is compatible to Docker/ Kubernetes.
-Adding new feature for future projects is highly possible in BRL => need to be easy to maintain and modify
+Adding new feature for future projects is highly possible in BRL => should be easy to maintain and modify
-* StarlingUAS is open-source
+* StarlingUAS is open-source, any drone flyers can benefit from this system

 ### Side Note: (1/31 update)
 * Our hands are tied with available Kubernetes API